-- Complete drug testing and/ or medical testing as required by assigned clinical sites.
+- Complete drug testing and/ or FBI fingerprinting as required by assigned clinical sites.

-- Obtain criminal background checks, child abuse clearances, and/or FBI fingerprinting as required by assigned clinical sites.
+- Obtain criminal background checks, child abuse clearances, medical testing, and immunizations as required by university policy.

 The mission of the Physical Therapist Assistant (PTA) Program at Penn State DuBois is to graduate well-educated, competent, caring, quality oriented physical therapist assistants who will provide physical therapy services to patients/clients across the life span who are experiencing pain or have a disability, under the direct supervision of a licensed physical therapist.
 This program mission is consistent with the university-wide, the University College and the campus mission.
 In order to meet this mission, the PTA program faculty will:

-2. Engage in scholarly activity and service that will advance the knowledge related to physical therapy and rehabilitation.
+- Engage in professional development activities that will advance their knowledge related to physical therapy, rehabilitation and teaching.